hopeross/psrails-learning/README.md

 * Lesson 28 - Edit (and delete) User Account
   * Ruby's verb to delete an account is rather aggressive.
 "Destroy".
 I guess that's a good way to remember it is
   * permanent.
 Spelling counts, a lot.
 But this was good information.
+* Lesson 29 - Sign In
+  * Sessions are a little weird, took me a tick to wrap my brain around it.
+Everything around a session is handled just
+  * a smidge different due to there not being a model
+* Lesson 30 - Authentication
+  * Alright, some meat on this one.
+But I got it to the point of signing in with email or username.
+And it's pretty
+  * cool how there's an instance method to deal with the encryption password validation nightmare
 *